sppant/website-analyzer/README.md

 A full-stack SEO analysis tool that scans a website and identifies practical opportunities to improve its technical and on-page SEO.

+## Overview

+The analyzer is designed to turn technical SEO checks into actionable recommendations rather than simply reporting whether individual elements exist.

+Instead of presenting a large list of technical findings, it prioritizes issues by severity and potential score impact, helping users understand what should be fixed first.

 ## Screenshots

 ### SEO Score